mylamke/mylamke/README.md

 **About me**

-👩‍🎓

-✍️BA in Business Management graduated from the Centria University of Applied Sciences
+👩‍🎓✍️BA in Business Management graduated from the Centria University of Applied Sciences

 <br>